Polar Coding for Non-Stationary Channels: Fast Polarization for Non-Stationary Channels

-\begin{lemma} In the deterministic polarization 2, defined in Definition~\ref{polar2}, we have $E_{j,n} \leq E_{j-1,n}$, for $j \in [\![n]\!]$. \end{lemma} \begin{proof} According to the structure of the deterministic polarization 2, when two channels $W_{j-1,2i-1}$ and $W_{j-1,2i}$ are combined, they satisfy the conditions of \Lref{lemma1} and hence, $\Delta_f(W_{j-1,2i-1},W_{j-1,2i}) \leq 2^{-\eta} < 1$.
-If the combining operations are skipped, then the channels are the same in level $j$ and their Bhattacharyya parameters remain the same.
+\begin{lemma} In the \textit{deterministic polarization} 2, defined in Definition~\ref{polar2}, we have $E_{j,n} \leq E_{j-1,n}$, for $j \in [\![n]\!]$. \end{lemma} \begin{proof} According to the structure of the \textit{deterministic polarization} 2, when two channels $W_{j-1,2i-1}$ and $W_{j-1,2i}$ are combined, they satisfy $\Delta_f(W_{j-1,2i-1},W_{j-1,2i}) \leq 1$.
+If the combining operations are skipped, then the channels are the same at level $j$ and their Bhattacharyya parameters remain the same.
 Let $z_{j,i}$ denote $Z(W_{j,i})$.
-Then the lemma follows by summing over all $f(z_{j,i})$'s and using the definition of $E_{j,n}$ in \eq{En-def}. \end{proof}
+Then the lemma follows by summing $f(z_{j,i})$'s for all $i$'s and using the definition of $E_{j,n}$ in \eq{En-def}. \end{proof}